-Be the master of your own Insta-verse: how to manage multiple Instagram accounts
+Be the master of your own Insta-verse: How to manage multiple Instagram accounts

-In February, Instagram finally gave the people what they’d been asking for: The ability to toggle between multiple accounts from directly within the Instagram app.
+Instagram users with multiple accounts can toggle between their accounts from directly within the Instagram app.
+This feature, which Instagram rolled out earlier this year, has been long overdue, as users have been asking for a solution.

-Before this update, users were at the behest of second-party apps, many of which made it difficult jump from one account to the next.
+Before this update, users had to log out of one account and log back into another, or were at the behest of third-party apps — many of which actually made it difficult to jump from one account to the next.
 In the age of instant gratification, this was grossly inefficient.
-Now, Instagrammers have the ability to add up to five accounts, meaning you, your cat, your baby, and/or several inanimate objects in your life can each have a platform to express themselves.
+Now, Instagrammers have the ability to add up to five accounts, meaning you, your cat, your baby, and/or several inanimate objects in your life can each have a platform to express themselves, whether posting or reposting photos, GIFs, or videos.
 Although you may never accumulate as many followers as the official Queen of Instagram, Selena Gomez, you can still relish the moment when one of your photos receives that crucial 11th “like” and your general existence is momentarily validated.

-That said, you’re well on your way to celebrity status if you utilize the steps outlined below.
+That said, you’re well on your way to celebrity status if you utilize the steps outlined below on how to manage multiple Instagram accounts.
 Remember, slow and steady wins the race, young tortoise.
 Rome wasn’t built in a day, although Taylor Swift’s KanTay 2020 photo did garner the equivalent population of Rome in likes in a day.

 How to add an additional Instagram account(s)

 Instagram has made the process simple enough.
-Once you launch the app, go to your profile and select the gear — or the three dots — in the upper-right corner of the screen.
-Then, scroll down, select “Add account,” and enter the desired username and password for the account you would like to add.
+Once you launch the app, go to your profile (the icon at the farthest-right along the bottom) and select the gear — or the three dots — in the upper-right corner of the screen.
+Then, scroll all the way down, select “Add account,” and enter the desired username and password for the account you would like to add.
 If you’ve created several Instagram accounts, you will now receive push notifications from all accounts that have notifications activated.
 To see the notifications for each individual account, go to your profile page and select the username from the list.

 How to switch between accounts: